romasalah/Corona-text-mining/README.md

 2. Removing articles with empty abstracts (they are probably supplementary materials).
 3. filtering out review articles by looking for abstracts with the keywords{'review','overview','surv'}.
 4. Keeping in ONLY abstracts that contain Corona virus related keywords(trying to exclude coronary artery keywords) {'SARS-CoV-2','corona ','COVID','coronavirus'} and I need More recoomendations on that.
+5. Trying to keep in abstracts that include findigs or a conclusion by looking for abstracts which has the keywords {'results: ','found ','demonstrate','etermine','explain','show','uggest','rovide*','shed light','reveal','uncover','conclusion','conclude','overall',...
+    'summary','propose','report','illustrate','identified','present','indicate'}

 # preprocessing